 At Box, we want to ensure access to technology is not a hurdle for organizations committed to helping others.
 Today, we’re excited to announce the creation of Box.org, an initiative focused on empowering global nonprofits -- like the International Rescue Committee, NetHope, and the UN Foundation -- to achieve their missions and deliver lasting social impact though technology.
 Whether it's collaborating around a fundraising kit, sharing information with volunteers in the field, or securely managing sensitive data about beneficiaries, we want to help nonprofits do good – better.

-With Box.org, we’re taking the next step towards making technology more accessible; over one thousand nonprofits are already using Box to securely manage their content.
+With Box.org, we’re taking the next step towards making technology more accessible; over three thousand nonprofits are already using Box to securely manage their content.
 Take, for example, the World Bank Group, a vital resource for financial and technical assistance to developing countries around the world.
 With Box, the World Bank is helping employees - from Baghdad to DC - securely share files with partners in the government and private sector, easily collaborate with colleagues, and access their files and folders from anywhere in the world, on any device.
 Teach for America is also leveraging cloud technologies, like Box, to enable change in a more accelerated way.
 Box provides the right balance of user experience and enterprise technology to help meet the needs of the organization as it expands educational opportunities for children facing the challenges of poverty.